raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-First we have set the scene with a Forest backdrop and a Tree sprite.
+The scene is set with a Forest backdrop and a Tree sprite.
 Can you help replant the tree and improve the instructions for the player?

 --- task ---